cbbrowne/qmk_firmware/keyboards/xd75/keymaps/cbbrowne/readme.md

  * Set up keypad in the middle of the screen?
  * Or perhaps I should set up a layer for that?
- * Need the Random, version, my name keys
- * Almost certainly I want shift/control/alt on the right side, superimposed on whatever is at the rightmost end
- * Need a good place for RESET
  * Definitely want the keyboard to "breathe"
  * Perhaps nice to have some programming constructs as in jeremy-dev
    - It had C operators such as /=, *=, -=, +=, ...